 Motorbike Taxis in Delhi

-India, with its more than 1.4 billion inhabitants, is now the most populous country on Earth, and the world's fifth-largest economy.
-It is among the countries with the highest greenhouse gas emissions.
-India thus has a key role to play in finding solutions to global development issues.
-The global Sustainable Development Goals of the 2030 Agenda and the goals of the Paris Agreement can only be achieved by working in partnership with India.
+With around 1.43 billion inhabitants (2023), India is the most populous country in the world.
+Due to its huge cultural, economic, environmental and geopolitical importance, India has a key role to play in finding solutions to global development issues.
+The goals of the 2030 Agenda and the Paris Agreement can only be achieved in cooperation with India.

 India is a country of extreme contrasts.
-On the one hand there is a booming digital economy, an ambitious space programme, a growing renewable energy sector and forward-looking models for climate-smart smallholder agroecology.
-On the other hand, India has the world's highest number of people living in extreme poverty, antiquated industrial plants, the fourth-highest emissions of greenhouse gases after China, the US and the EU, as well as a very resource-intensive industrialised agricultural sector.
+On the one hand, it is the fifth largest economy in the world, with a booming digital economy, an ambitious space programme, a growing renewable energy sector and forward-looking models for climate-smart smallholder agroecology.
+On the other hand, India has the world’s highest number of people living in extreme poverty and of malnourished children, antiquated industrial plants, the third-highest emissions of greenhouse gases after China and the US, and a very resource-intensive industrialised agricultural sector.

 Challenges